smspillaz/server-rendering-in-2018/README.md

  @ multi ./server/index.js
 ```

-The first problem is that your server probably imports ExpressJS depending on tons of internal packages and binary modules.
-Webpack cannot handle these, and will throw the error.
+The first problem is that your server imports ExpressJS that depends on tons of internal packages and binary modules.
+Webpack cannot handle these, and will throw an error.

-Instead, we’re setting Webpack to ignore `node_modules` for server builds.
+To handle this, Webpack will ignore `node_modules` for server builds.
 As a result, instead of all modules being inlined, corresponding webpack bundle just wraps the existing `require` statements:

 ```javascript
 /***/ "chalk":